Project maintenance: four levels of code quality

 - Reliable code (minimum)

-- Readable code (short-lived code)
+- Readable code (ok for short-lived code)

 - Changeable code (standard level)